Michael Brady (soccer): National team

 In 1983, Brady was a member of the U.S. soccer team at the 1983 World University games.
 He then earned three caps with the U.S. national team while still in college.
 His first cap came when he replace Jeff Hooker in a 30 November 1984 scoreless tie with Ecuador.
 A week later, he came on for Amr Aly in another tie with Ecuador.
 His last cap came, again as a substitute, this time for Dan Canter on 16 June 1985.

 Coach

 While with the Maryland Bays in 1991, Brady also served as the head coach for the American University women's soccer team.
 In 1993, he became the head coach of the boys' soccer team at The Potomac School in McLean, Virginia.
 He served in that capacity for four years before moving to Premier Soccer Associates which runs soccer camps and clinics.
 In 2000, he returned to American University where he became the coach of the women's team again.
-In 2008, he resigned his position at American to join Duke as the top assistant.
+In 2008, he left American to join Duke University as the top assistant coach.
+He became the associate head coach shortly after and has served in that role since.